-On our trips every participant rides at his/her own pace, so you’ll generally have all day to complete the distance.
+On our trips, every participant rides at their own pace, so you’ll generally have all day to complete the distance.
 Slower riders (or those planning on lots of photo ops!) can plan to leave earlier in the morning, while those opting to zip through the miles may linger over coffee.
 Typically, folks who ride at similar levels end up as riding buddies, sharing each day’s ride.

-Although our supported tours are accompanied by vehicles that are available for your use should you find the going too tough, we strongly suggest that each tour participant come prepared to complete each day’s ride.
+Although our supported tours are accompanied by vehicles that are available for your use should you find the going too tough, we strongly encourage each tour participant to come prepared to complete each day’s ride.

-Characterized by flatter terrain, and comparatively shorter distance (25–45 miles a day).
-These tours have minimal hill climbing, and are optimal for newer or easy-going cyclists, or those traveling with friends or family members unaccustomed to cycling.
+Characterized by flatter terrain and comparatively shorter distance (25–45 miles a day), these tours have minimal hill climbing and are optimal for newer or easy-going cyclists, or for those traveling with friends or family members unaccustomed to cycling.
 Beginner+ rides may have a few extra miles or a little bit of climbing compared to the beginner level.
 For riders wishing to challenge themselves, extra mileage can generally be tacked onto the day’s route.
-Exception: Family Fun trips tend to have mileage in the 20–30 mile per day range.
+Exception: Family Fun trips tend to have mileages in the 20–30 mile per day range.

-Characterized by rolling terrain and medium-distance days (40–60 miles).
-Intermediate tours can involve some climbing, but the climbs are usually shorter (1–2 miles), and the grade tends to be no greater than 6% for an extended period.
-These tours are best for individuals who are regular or semi-regular cyclists and, like our Beginner+ tours additional mileage can be added for those who desire an extra challenge.
-An Intermediate+ often has slightly more climbing, or a few longer days, as compared to our intermediate trips.
+Characterized by rolling terrain and medium-distance days (40–60 miles), intermediate tours can involve some climbing, but the climbs are usually shorter (1–2 miles), and the grade tends to be no greater than 6% for an extended period.
+These tours are best for individuals who are regular or semi-regular cyclists and, like our Beginner+ tours, additional mileage can be added for those who desire an extra challenge.
+An Intermediate+ tour often has slightly more climbing or a few longer days as compared to our intermediate trips.
 A few of our self-contained Intermediate+ tours are ranked as such not due to high mileage or heavy climbing, but because riding loaded for several consecutive days can be physically taxing.

-These tours are characterized by consistently undulating terrain and relatively longer distance days (60+ miles).
+These tours are characterized by consistently undulating terrain and relatively longer-distance days (60+ miles).
 Advanced tours may also feature steep grades (greater than 6%) for extended periods.
-These tours are best suited for more experienced cyclists, or folks with a higher fitness level.
-An Advanced+ tour might involve some exceptionally hilly terrain, high mileage days, and/or take place at higher altitudes.
+These tours are best suited for more experienced cyclists or folks with a higher fitness level.
+An Advanced+ tour might involve some exceptionally hilly terrain, high-mileage days, and/or take place at higher elevation.